 AC Circuits currents fluctuate.
 It follows that the voltage is zero at some point, twice every cycle (the current behaves similarly).
 Therefore, there are times when the electric field is zero (whenever the voltage is zero).
 To some extent, this behavior helps extinguish arching, especially when breaking the circuit.

-DC Circuits has a steadier unidirectional current.
-Thus, arching can be more prolonged.
+DC Circuits have a steadier unidirectional current, thus, arching can be more prolonged.
 This calls for faster switching speeds (time taken to open and/or close the connection).
 It follows that the maximum DC voltage that a switch can handle is smaller than the maximum AC voltage that the same switch can handle.

 Electric switches can be divided into various categories.
 The main categories are detailed below.

-Momentary means having one state that it always maintains as long as it is not energized.
-It only changes to the other state when energized and reverts back to the initial state when de-energized.
+Momentary means having one state that is always maintained as long as it is not energized.
+It only changes to the other state when energized and reverts to the initial state when de-energized.
 One of the earliest famous examples of momentary switches was used on the telegraph machine.
 Momentary switches usually take two forms:

 This switch maintains any given state and is energized to change state.
 Domestic light switches and car ignition switches traditionally worked this way.

-The previously discussed categories of switches can be distinguished and discussed according to their types.
-These types are detailed below.
+The previously discussed categories of switches can be distinguished and discussed according to their types, which are detailed below.

-These connect electrical circuits.
-Distinguishable from electronic switches by the latter‘s usage of electrical signals in sending instructions and informing decision making.
+Electrical switches connect electrical circuits.
+They are distinguishable from electronic switches by the latter‘s usage of electrical signals in sending instructions and informing decision-making.

 These switches add a fuse to a plain switch.
 This is done when the intended load is not protected any other way.

-This switch compares the difference between the current being sent to the load and the current coming from the load.
-Such differences imply leakage of current, in the presence of which the switch would cut the current to the load.
+This switch compares the difference between the current sent to the load and the current coming from the load.
+Such differences imply leakage of current, in which the switch would cut the current to the load.

 These switches connect electronic circuits or use electronic signals to connect electrical circuits.
 Electronic switches use certain current and/or voltage signals, as either inputs or outputs, to actuate certain actions in the operation of the circuit.

-Usually, the actuation is achieved by sending an electrical current to a "gate" of the switch.
-This gate current is often much smaller than the current it is meant to control, and the former is usually a direct current, whereas the latter can be either AC or DC.
+Usually, the actuation is achieved by sending an electrical current to a "gate" of the switch, which is often much smaller than the current it is meant to control.
+The former is usually a direct current, whereas the latter can be either AC or DC.